-- 2 pounds 12 ounces borlotti beans (fresh; 1 pound 7 ounces shelled weight)
+- 2 pounds, 12 ounces fresh borlotti beans, shelled (1 pound, 7 ounces shelled weight)

-- Place a large saucepan over a low heat.
+Place a large saucepan over a low heat.
 Add the oil and, once hot, stir in the diced onions and garlic.
-Fry gently for 15 minutes, then stir in the spices and continue cooking for a further 5 minutes, or until the onions are soft and golden.
+Sautee gently for 15 minutes until onions are translucent.

 Stir in the spices and continue cooking for a further 5 minutes.